FelipeAscencio/FelipeAscencio/README.md

 }
 ```

-I have quite a few projects, currently in ​​Assembly, C, Clojure, Java and Python programming languages.
+I have quite a few projects, currently in ​​Assembly, C, C++, Clojure, Java and Python programming languages.

+I also developed web pages with Wordpress, Css, Html and Javascript technologies.

 These can be separated as follows: